-- Students will not attempt to disassemble or alter hardware. - Any physical damage to a school device may result in replacement or repair fees. - Students are not allowed to attempt to alter or install any software that is not authorized in the stmweb.org domain. - Students will handle computers securely with both hands when traveling from one location to another. - Students who are issued take home computers are responsible for coming to school with fully charged devices.
+- Students will not attempt to disassemble the device or alter existing hardware.
+This includes removing the device from its protective case. - Any physical damage to a school device may result in replacement or repair fees. - Students are not allowed to attempt to alter or install any software that is not authorized by the School Director of Technology. - School-issued computers are fragile and students will handle these devices with respect and care.

+Students who are issued take home computers are responsible for coming to school with fully charged devices.
 Repeated failure to do so will constitute being unprepared for class.
 This can result in a negative impact on a student's academic performance and/or disciplinary action.

-Using STM Technology for Commercial use is prohibited unless given permission by Administration.
+Using St M Technology for Commercial use is prohibited unless given permission by Administration.
 Commercial activity includes, but is not limited to the following:

-- Activity that would generate revenue for a user
+- Activity that would generate revenue for a user - Gambling

-- Gambling

-- Political Lobbying
+- Political Lobbying - Advertising

-- Advertising